MRC Clinical Trials Unit at UCL

 The Radiotherapy Detail Form is expected for all participants for completeness of data.
 If the participant has not had radiotherapy please just specify this on the form by answering the question 'Was radiotherapy given' as No.

 Only report changes (start, stop or drug change) to SOC hormone therapy on the SOC HT Log.
 This includes bilateral orchidectomy and any anti-androgens as part of SOC hormone therapy e.g. for slower than expected decreases in PSA.
-You should NOT report anti-androgens given for disease flare (only needs to be reported on the Randomisation Form, or on the Follow-Up CRF if on Arm L) or any hormone therapy given as treatment for progression (should be reported on Additional Treatment Log).
+You should NOT report anti-androgens given for disease flare (this only needs to be reported on the Follow-Up CRF if on Arm L) or any hormone therapy given as treatment for progression (should be reported on Additional Treatment Log).

 The Pathology form refers to the Saliva Pathology form.
 Please note that the saliva sample can be taken at any point in the trial and the form expected date for this specific form is just an indication and reminder to have the sample collected.